LibrariesHacked/schema-librarydata/docs/loans.md

 ---

-Library management systems will have the means of extracting and reporting data, and so this collection should be able to be automated.
-This may include automation that also publishes the data at regular intervals.
+Library management systems will have the means of extracting and reporting data, and so this should be able to be automated.
+This may include automated publishing of the data at regular intervals.

 ### Sample data row